saranyakannan-v/markdown-challenge/README.md

   * Veg
   * Non-Veg

-You can always count on me when feel stressed
+You can always count on me when you feel stressed
 ---------------------------------------------

 Develop a team mentality.
 Think "we," not "me.